top of page

 BUSYB GOAT FARM TE BLACK MAGIC

 Magic came from show quality, old New England genetics.
-He has gone to sire for another herd that participates in more Nigerian showing than we care to do, and we wish them the best!
+He has gone to sire for another herd that participates in more Nigerian performance than I care to do, and I wish them the best!

-Magic is the sire of our F1 MiniSable Zataran.
-All of Magic's daughters to date have left the farm, just the way it ended up :(
+Magic is the sire of our first F1 MiniSable Zataran who is now deceased.
+All of Magic's Nigerian daughters to date have left the farm, just the way it ended up :(

 CharlotteSide2_edited.jpg